oktadev/okta-blog/_source/_posts/2021-10-04-spring-boot-spa.md

 ## Learn More About Application Security

 In this post you saw how to use Spring Boot to create a simple resource server and Vue to create a front-end client.
 You saw how to use Okta to implement a secure application stack.
 The front-end client used the Okta Sign-In Widget to implement the OAuth 2.0 authorization code flow with PKCE for a secure token exchange.
 The resource server was also secured using Okta by including Okta's Spring Boot Starter, which made adding JWT auth to the project quick and easy.

+Check out the source for this example project on [GitHub](https://github.com/oktadev/okta-vuejs-spa-spring-boot-example).

 To learn more about OAuth 2.0 and OIDC, check out these blog posts